Street workout

 Street workouts are a physical activity performed in outdoor parks or public facilities.
-The movement behind street workouts became popular in Russia, Israel, Myanmar, Morocco, Eastern Europe, and the United States, especially in New York City, Los Angeles, Chicago, Philadelphia, Miami, Baltimore, Washington, D.C. and other urban East Coast neighborhoods.
+The movement behind street workouts became popular in Russia, Israel, Myanmar, Morocco, Uzbekistan, Eastern Europe, and the United States, especially in New York City, Los Angeles, Chicago, Philadelphia, Miami, Baltimore, Washington, D.C., and other urban East Coast neighborhoods.
 It is a combination of athletics, calisthenics, and sports.
 "Street workout" is a modern name for calisthenics (or bodyweight workouts) in outdoor parks.
 There are also street workout teams and organized competitions for exercises such as pull-ups, chin-ups, push-ups, dips, rows, muscle-ups, sit-ups and squats.
-A street workout also involves static (isometric) holds such as the human flag, front lever, back lever, L-sit and plank.
+A street workout also involves static (isometric) holds such as the human flag, front lever, back lever, L-sit and planche.

 Street workouts are divided into two main branches, strength training and dynamics.
-Strength training includes isometric holds such as the plank, the front lever, and the back lever.
+Strength training includes isometric holds such as the planche, the front lever, and the back lever.
 This form of exercise also includes single-arm pull-ups, muscle-ups, single-arm push-ups, and more.
-Dynamic exercises including switchblades can be connected with other moves in order to create routines or sets.
+Dynamic exercises including switchblades can be connected with other moves in order, to create routines or sets.

 Some of the benefits of street workouts according to those who do it are: